Client Area

 Gradients

 In Photoshop, gradients are handled as simple effects.
-You can apply them like all other effects via clicking “Add effects in Photoshop“.
+You can apply them like all other effects via clicking “fx“.
 There you have the settings and you can play around with these to achieve your desired result.

 In Fireworks gradients are not applied as effects but as gradients!
 There is a main section dedicated to gradient settings.
 After you’ve applied a gradient to an object you can drag, cut, rotate and squeeze gradients via the gradient handler – a special control that is used only in Fireworks.